what-does-organic-mean-header.jpg

 What Does ‘Organic’ Really Mean?

-What does organic mean?
-How do we know that the food we eat is truly organic?
-Organic food is a complicated industry, and in order for their produce to be certified as ‘organic’, farms must undergo rigorous checks from independent governmental or regulatory inspectors to ensure they are adhering to organic principles.
-But what standards qualify food as organic?
+Organic food is a complicated industry, and for organic produce to be certified, farms must undergo rigorous checks from independent governmental or regulatory inspectors to ensure they adhere to organic principles.
+But exactly what standards qualify food as organic?

 4 Organic Certification Standards1